 Alaska's climate, and economy, are changing.
 The clock is ticking.
 And despite all odds, there's something the Alaska legislature can realistically do about it.
 With support from our movement, there are five policies the Legislature could pass in 2023 to make a difference for our climate and help us thrive through the energy transition.

 Establish a Green Bank to finance clean energy

 Enact a Renewable Portfolio Standard (RPS)

-An RPS would set realistic goals and deadlines for railbelt utilities to achieve energy transition.
-The proposed R.P.S.
-Goals are 20% renewable by 2025, 30% by 2030, 55% by 2035 and 80% by 2040.
-These goals are bare minimums, but they ensure that railbelt utility customers are insulated from volatile fossil fuel prices and our grids will be prepared for Alaska's next economy.
+A Renewable Portfolio Standard (RPS) would set realistic goals and deadlines for the railbelt utilities from Fairbanks through Homer to achieve a transition to clean energy.
+The proposed RPS benchmarks are 25% renewable energy by 2027; 55% by 2035; and 80% by 2040.
+These goals are bare minimums, but they ensure that railbelt utility customers are insulated from volatile fossil fuel prices and our grids will be prepared for Alaska’s next economy.

 Pass Community Solar Legislation

 Community Solar allows communities and individuals to come together and purchase solar arrays.
 These communal arrays are often larger than home solar arrays, but smaller than commercial setups.
 People can purchase shares in these arrays, making solar more accessible and affordable.
 Community Solar puts the power in the hands of communities and individuals to make decisions about where their energy comes from.
 The Legislature has the opportunity to pass Community Solar Legislation this year.